bdunko/Charon-s-Obol/notes/Obol/Backlog/Balance.md

 - [ ] Coinpool should just be ~20 randomized coins per run.
 - [ ] Refine monster spawning further.
 Only a single (or two maybe) neutral monsters capable of spawning each game.
 The first wave should be hardcoded to be a neutral monster.
+- [ ] Make it possible to use patrons multiple times per round; modify the ones where this doesn't make sense (ie Athena/Demeter).